-As the Mobile Disco industry grew it captured the publics imaginatio and thanks to music in the charts and movies such as 'Saturday Night Fever' and 'Grease' doing the rounds it found popularity with an abundance of bookings mainly taking over from bands and singers.
-Mobile Discos became roadshows as lighshows got bigger & bigger, the mobile DJ's used more speakers with greater volume for the bigger venues!.
+As the Mobile Disco industry grew, it captured the publics imaginatiion and thanks to music in the charts and movies such as 'Saturday Night Fever' and 'Grease' doing the rounds, it found popularity with an abundance of bookings mainly taking over from bands and singers.
+Mobile Discos became 'roadshows' as lighshows got bigger & better The mobile DJ's used more speakers with greater volume for the bigger venues.

-Various DJ shops opened up for budding Mobile DJs new & second hand.
+Various DJ shops opened up for the budding Mobile DJs selling new & second hand equipment.
 Big names from back then were Discosound, Cloud, FAL and Citronic, with Citronic still going strong today.
-Physically the Wedding DJ disco consoles were massive compared to the present kit with very basic belt drive turntables from BSR and Garrard.
-See below for a wonderful blast from the past....
+Physically the Wedding DJ disco consoles were massive compared to the present kit was very basic with belt drive record turntables from BSR and Garrard.

-The early 1980s saw innovations with the Wedding DJs disco console and the better ones incorporating the legendary Technics SL1200 direct drive turntable into their audio setup .
+The early 1980s saw innovations with the Wedding DJs disco console with the better ones incorporating the legendary Technics SL1200 direct drive turntable into their audio setup .
 The high torque of this unit allowed true mixing of records.
 Citronic did actually make a 'self queuing' turntable that could dispense of the need for headphones, although most 'Pro' Wedding DJs would always check that cue as technology could not be trusted back then.
-When audio CDs arrived in the mid 80s so we had to move into CD Players, however traditional mobile wedding DJs played both media for a while.
+When audio CDs arrived in the mid 80s so we moved into CD Players, however traditional mobile wedding DJs played both media for a while.

-Bringing us up to date, we now have many choices of ways to play those favourite Wedding DJ in Sussex tunes, along with many different choices to output the music.
+Bringing us up to date, we now have many choices of ways to play those favourite Wedding DJ unes, along with many different choices to play the music.
 Smaller and neater equipment, along with wonderful innovations in lighting.
-The current mobile dj system can occupy the rear seats in my car with ease and easily fill up a mid size venue with plenty os sound..
+The current mobile DJ system can occupy the rear seats of my car with ease and easily fill up a mid size venue with plenty of sound.